nexentaedge/nexentaedge.github.io/src/pending/FederatedNexentaEdge.md

 ## Immutable, Globally Unique, Self-Validating Chunks
 NexentaEdge chunks have critical attributes that make replicating them across a federation far simpler:
-* They hava a unique chunk identifier (CHID) which is derived from the chunk payload and which will never represent a different set of payload.
+* They have a unique chunk identifier (CHID) which is derived from the chunk payload and which will never represent a different set of payload.
 * The payload read can be compared against the CHID to detect corrupt payload.
 * Either the CHID or the Name Hash Identifier (NHID) can be used to locate chunks within a cluster, or to determine when a chunk is already stored in a peer cluster without having to redundantly transfer payload.
 * Chunks are created once, replicated many times and may be eventually expunged - but are never updated.
 No complex algorithms are required to avoid referencing stale chunks.